-Within the Sixth Form, Greek can be studied to AS Level, alongside students’ main curriculum choices in a “long-thin” structure over two years.
-In some years it may be possible for students to study Greek to A Level, and in those circumstances Greek might form one of a student’s main curriculum choices.
-Please speak to the Classics Department for more information about the A Level course and its availability.
+Within the Sixth Form, Greek can be studied to AS level, alongside students’ main curriculum choices in one year.
+In some years it may be possible for students to study Greek to A level, and in those circumstances Greek might form one of a student’s main curriculum choices.
+Please speak to the classics department for more information about the A level course and its availability.
 There will be an additional cost if so.

 - Learning journey - Lower Sixth

 Students begin the Lower Sixth by reading a variety of texts to introduce them to the breadth of Greek literature.
 We look at works by a range of authors, which may include texts written by Homer, Sophocles, Lysias and Herodotus.
 This work will develop many of the skills needed for success at AS level.
 There will also be an extensive programme of language teaching and vocabulary learning to help students become confident readers of Greek texts.
 Later in the year students will begin reading their AS Level set texts, which will be Herodotus Book 7 and Homer Iliad 18.
 Formal language work will continue throughout the year.

 This can only be offered as an AS in the first instance.
 A full A level across two years of Lower and Upper Sixth may be possible in certain circumstances but there would be an additional cost for this.

 - Providing stretch